Pedestrian and Bicycle Program

 Nominations to Serve

-The RPC is currently seeking nominations for representives from Jefferson, Orleans, Plaquemines, St. Charles, St. John the Baptist and St. Tammany Parishes.
+The RPC is currently seeking nominations for representatives from Jefferson, Orleans, Plaquemines, St. Charles, St. John the Baptist, St. Tammany and Tangipahoa Parishes and At-Large members.
 If you’re interested in applying, please contact Dan Jatres 504 483 8505 or

 For more information on Complete Streets, visit the National Complete Streets Coalition.